puppetlabs/modulesync_configs/README.md

 Contains some standard files to ignore.
 You can pass in additional files as an array with the key "paths" in your .gitignore section in .sync.yml.

+**`moduleroot/.gitattributes`**

+Contains some standard attributes (EOL style).
+You can pass in additional attributes as an array with the key "paths" in your .gitattributes section in .sync.yml.

 **`moduleroot/.travis.yml`**

 The TravisCI file is itself a YAML file with values defined in the YAML files